thesse1/webmethods-api-gateway-staging/README.md

 This API is using OAuth2 for inbound authentication.
 Therefore, the developer must also include the scope mapping ("gateway_scope") in the export set.

 > Note: The local OAuth2 scope itself cannot be promoted from stage to stage using this mechanism, because it is configured in the general "local" system alias for the internal OAuth2 Authorization Server.
-OAuth2 scopes needed for the API(s) in an API project can be configured in the API project's scopes.json file, see below.
+OAuth2 scopes needed for the API(s) in an API project can be configured in the API project's scopes.json file.

 ### postman_echo_jwt